tBuLi/symfit/docs/fitting_types.rst

 Fitting multidimensional datasets
 ----------------------------------
-So far we have only considered only considered problems with a single independent variable, but in the real world it is quite common to have problems with multiple independent variables.
+So far we have only considered problems with a single independent variable, but in the real world it is quite common to have problems with multiple independent variables.
 For example, a specific property over a grid, like the temperature of a surface.
 In that case, you have a